 Example of errors displayed in the log:

 13:21:17,483 ERROR [org.jboss.as.ejb3.invocation] (http-/0.0.0.0:8443-1) JBAS014134: EJB Invocation failed on component ProcessSessionBean for method public abstract org.signserver.common.data.Response org.signserver.ejb.interfaces.ProcessSessionLocal.process(org.signserver.server.log.AdminInfo,org.signserver.common.WorkerIdentifier,org.signserver.common.data.Request,org.signserver.common.RequestContext) throws org.signserver.common.IllegalRequestException,org.signserver.common.CryptoTokenOfflineException,org.signserver.common.SignServerException: javax.ejb.EJBTransactionRolledbackException: Transaction rolled back ...
 Caused by: javax.transaction.RollbackException: JBAS014585: Transaction 'TransactionImple < ac, BasicAction: 0:ffff7f000001:672b819:5911a12e:f8 status: ActionStatus.ABORTED >' was already rolled back at org.jboss.as.ejb3.tx.CMTTxInterceptor.endTransaction(CMTTxInterceptor.java:99) [jboss-as-ejb3-7.5.0.Final-redhat-21.jar:7.5.0.Final-redhat-21] ...
 100 more

-Possible reasons include, large file uploads and/or downloads, and/or slow network connections, slow HSM connection or HSM, or that contacting external servers takes long time (CRL/OCSP fetching or time-stamping etc).
+Possible reasons include large file uploads and/or downloads, and/or slow network connections, slow HSM connection or HSM, or that contacting external servers takes a long time (CRL/OCSP fetching or time-stamping etc).